-These are the Best Vegan Chocolate Chip Cookies you will every try!
+These Vegan Oatmeal Chocolate Chip Cookies are the best cookies ever!
 Perfectly chocolatey, chewy & soft, and so easy to make.
-Only a few simple ingredients like almond flour, oats, coconut oil, pumpkin puree, and chocolate chips.
-A gluten free super simple cookie recipe your whole family will love.
+You only need a few simple ingredients like almond flour, oats, coconut oil, pumpkin puree, and chocolate chips to make them.
+Plus theses are gluten free and vegan chocolate chip cookies so everyone can enjoy them!

-The best part is that they are made with all healthy ingredients like pumpkin puree, coconut oil, almond flour, and oats (that we turn into oat flour).
-All blended together with other basic cookie ingredients and baked until perfectly soft and chewy.
+The best part about this oatmeal chocolate chip cookie recipe is that they are made with all healthy ingredients like pumpkin puree, coconut oil, almond flour, and oats (that we turn into oat flour).
+All blended together with other basic cookie ingredients and baked until perfectly soft, chewy cookies that are irresistibly delicious!

 - They store great and are even better the next day